omismone/neurobridge/docs/log.md

 Continue implementing Peixoto's algorithm and check (as a first approximation using the connectogram) that the data is consistent with Baruzzi's.

+## Meeting 7 - 22/05/2025
+Compute the mean of the structural features.

+Treat the dataset as directed — even though it is not — to ensure consistency with the future downstream data.

 ## To Do
 - continue implementing Peixoto's algorithm and check (as a first approximation using the connectogram) that the data is consistent with Baruzzi's